2012 ASP World Tour

 The 2012 ASP World Championship Tour was a professional competitive surfing league run by the Association of Surfing Professionals.
 Men and women competed in separate tours with events taking place from late February to mid-December, at various surfing locations around the world.

 Surfers received points for their best events.
 The surfer with the most points at the end of the tour was announced the 2012 ASP World Tour Champion.

+Joel Parkinson and Stephanie Gilmore were crowned the men's and women's champions, respectively.